chinelo-obitube/chineltask/document.md

 ## Steps to reproduce

 1. Set up a virtual machine on any cloud environment.
 For this I used an  Ubuntu 22.04 LTS instance using AWS.
-2. Terraform was used to provision the EC2 instance with the script `start.sh` for installing the tools required including the database.
 3. cd into terraform directory
 4. run the following commands:
  ```